nathanaelbosch/TuePlots.jl/docs/src/example_plotsjl.md

-# Using TuePlots.jl with Plots.jl
+# Using TuePlots with Plots.jl (experimental)

-Without TuePlots:
+**WARNING:** This is still experimental and some features do not yet work correctly!
+For the best experience, use TuePlots with (Cairo)Makie.

 ```@example 1
 using Plots, TuePlots, Random